KoxSosen/DummyGenerator/README.md

 ## Examples:

 ```
-ban:20 - Generates 20 bans with random rasons, victinms, and durations.
+ban:20 - Generates 20 bans with random reasons, victinms, and durations.
 mute:4 - Generates 4 random mutes with random victims, durations, and reasons.
 ```